West Cornwall · TR20

 Whole-house renovations typically run six to fourteen months on site; partial remodels two to four months.

-Perranuthnoe Renovations — common questions.
+Perranuthnoe Renovations — local questions answered.

 - Can you renovate and extend at the same time?